Gerling: History

 During 2000 they toured the United Kingdom where they recorded, "G-House Project", with lead vocals provided by Kylie Minogue.
 Gerling issued a single late in the year, "The Deer in You", which peaked at No. 12 on the ARIA Alternative Singles Chart.
 Cameron Webb of Oz Music Project described as "Hovering somewhere between the frantic mesh of screaming and guitars of 'Death to the Apple Gerls' and electro blips and beats of 'Enter, Space Capsule', 'The Deer in You' provides an enticing glimpse at their new recordings.
 The single doesn't suggest any great departure musically, just a reminder of what Gerling do best – pop music."
 At the ARIA Music Awards of 2001 they were nominated for Best Video for Paul Butler and Scott Walton's directorial work on "The Deer in You".

-Gerling's second studio album, When Young Terrorists Chase the Sun, was released on 24 September 2001 after being postponed due to the September 11 attacks earlier that month and a title change to the less controversial, Head2Cleaner, for international markets.
+Gerling's second studio album, When Young Terrorists Chase the Sun, was released on 24 September 2001 after being postponed due to the September 11 attacks earlier that month and a title change to the less controversial, Headzcleaner, for international markets.
 It peaked in the ARIA and New Zealand Albums Chart Top 50s.
 Oz Music Project's Nick Coppack felt it was a "stunning follow-up", which "blends the band's love for electronic sounds and dance music with fuzzy guitars and aggressive vocals, which stem from the band's early punk roots."
+Australian music journalist Ed Nimmervoll declared it his Album of the Week, "[they are] forging a new path for contemporary music by embracing technology to go where technology is leading, but at the same time using the freedom technology brings to head off into other areas of interest."

 The band became increasingly electronic they had success in the dance scene and mainstream charts with the earlier single, "Dust Me Selecta" (August 2001), which reached the ARIA Singles Chart Top 50.
 Lou Lou of Oz Music Project praised it as "Keeping it fresh and funky... just when you’ve got your head around this disco funk, the booming synth voice jumps in, slaps you in the face and reminds you that it is indeed Gerling @ the controls."
 At the ARIA Music Awards of 2002 they received three more nominations: Best Dance Release and Best Video (directed by Jolyon Watkins) for "Dust My Selecta", and Producer of the Year for When Young Terrorists Chase the Sun (by Gerling and Magoo).